House with the Grand Peristyle in Vieux-la-Romaine: Scope of the former Eastern house

 The entrance was marked by a two-leaf oak door measuring approximately one meter in width.
 The lock was discovered within the destruction layers following a fire.
 This door permitted access for the master's clients.
 The vestibule was divided into two sections and measured 3.60 m by 2.50 m.
 Two pilasters, 4.50 m in height, were embellished with mythological figures and were likely portraits of the owners.
 The second space corresponded to the fauces (vestibules) and was also decorated with pillars.

 The dimensions of the lodge were 6 m by 4.30 m, and its construction had walls of opus vittatum, wattle, and daub.
 The floor was composed of a 0.21 m-thick wide plank and a 3 cm-thick plank.
-The surface of the planks suggests that the space was utilized for storage or commerce.
+The surface of the planks suggests that the space was used for storage or commerce.
 Additionally, archaeologists identified the hatch of a staircase leading to the upper floor.

 The kitchen, measuring 4.50 m by 4.75 m, featured a mortar floor and a well.
 Other service rooms were present in the same sector, including latrines coated with lime and connected to the external sewer via a conduit.
 These facilities were indicative of the house's affluence.